alidasdan/optimum-cycle-ratio-algorithms/README.md

 ## HOW TO TEST

-Type 'make test' to test each executable on the sample.d file.
+Under the 'src' directory, type 'make test' to test each executable on the sample.d file.
 The result will be a 'pass' or a 'fail'.

 To see the results of all executables on all .d files, see the files 'all-min-runs.txt' and 'all-max-runs.txt' under 'github/alidasdan/graph-benchmarks'.

+## HOW TO CLEAN

+Under the 'src' directory, type 'make clean'.

 ## INPUT FILE FORMAT